 We recommend green apples and saltine crackers as natural sea sickness remedies.
 All the crew members strongly advocate these tried-and-trusted natural remedies.
 Also try ginger pills or ginger ale.

 Did you forget to pack medicine or didn’t expect to get sea sick?
 All ships sell seasickness medication at the gift shops.
 But instead, ask Guest Services, the clinic, or even your stateroom attendant for some.
-Even though it’s sold in the gift shops, all cruises actually provide some sort of sea sickness medicine to you free of charge.
+Even though it’s sold in the gift shops at outrageous prices, all cruises actually provide some sort of sea sickness medicine to you free of charge.

 We have received ginger pills on some lines.
 Other times, ships have provided Meclizine Hydrochloride (generic Bonine).
-But we recommend coming with ginger pills as a natural remedy.
-And they’re also super cheap online, so order a bottle on Amazon before you depart and there will be no need to approach the customer service desk with a green face.
+But we recommend bringing ginger pills on board with you to use as a natural remedy.
+They’re also super cheap online, so order a bottle on Amazon before you depart and there will be no need to approach the customer service desk with a green face.

-The Trip Insurance Hack You Need to Know
+The Trip Insurance Cruise Hack You Need to Know

 23) Here’s Why to Always Book Travel Insurance with a Third-Party